nineinchnick/yii2-usr/README.md

 See UsrModule.php file for full options reference.

-# Identity interfaces
+# User interfaces

-To be able to use all features of the Usr module, the UserIdentity class must implement some or all of the following interfaces.
+To be able to use all features of the Usr module, the User class must implement some or all of the following interfaces.

 ## Editable